someparty/someparty/source/articles/2022-12-12-somewhere-beyond.html.markdown

 >"In the last 'lockdown' I decided I would bring a Tascam 4 track cassette recorder and a limited bunch of instruments up to our dining room table and record a batch of very simple, un-laboured-over songs.
 I finished them, but got sidetracked with life and they never saw the light of day.
 I didn't labour over the mixing of these- they are as they are on the tape.
 Raw and simple."

 Like Dave's past solo work, the track accentuates the goth potential of his vocals, a quality that's often lost among the Freaks' garage-punk racket.
-Look for more recordings from those dining room sessions in the coming weeks.
+Look for more recordings from those dining room sessions in the coming weeks ("Big Hat No Cattle"/"Golden Age" just dropped at press-time).

 This material follows Sweet Dave's 2021 full-length, *Now More Than Ever*, and a busy slate of side-projects.
 The artist recently issued short-form material as a member of [The Trophies](https://trophyrecords.bandcamp.com) (a 60s garage revival band with his [Trophy Tattoo](http://www.trophytattoo.com/) coworkers) and [Perfect World](https://perfectw0rld.bandcamp.com) (a new project with the Freaks' Vivienne Bell with Chance Hutchison of [PRIORS](https://priorsmtl.bandcamp.com/)).
 [TV Freaks](https://teeveefreakzz.bandcamp.com/)-proper last issued their ambitious *People* LP in 2020 through [Schizophrenic](https://schizophrenicrex.bandcamp.com/).